Detroit Hydrofest

+The Detroit Hydrofest was an annual hydroplane racing event held from 2015 through 2019 in August on the Detroit River in Detroit, Michigan.
+It continued Detroit's major hydroplane-racing tradition, which dated to 1916.
+H1 Unlimited last raced at the event in 2018, when Andrew Tate won the APBA Gold Cup in the U-9 Delta RealTrac.
+The most recent Hydrofest, branded as the Metro Detroit Chevy Dealers Hydrofest for sponsorship reasons, was held in 2019 and featured piston-powered boats from the Hydroplane Racing League.

 History

-The first race held on the Detroit River was the Gold Cup, in 1916.
-The community-owned Miss Detroit won the Gold Cup in 1915 on Manhasset Bay, outside of New York City, and earned the right to defend it the following year on home waters.
-Miss Detroit was a single-step hydroplane, equipped with a 250-horsepower Sterling engine.
-The designer was the distinguished Christopher Columbus Smith of Chriscraft fame.
+The first Gold Cup race held on the Detroit River took place in 1916.
+The community-owned Miss Detroit had won the Gold Cup in 1915 on Manhasset Bay, New York, and earned the right to defend it the following year on its home waters.
+The boat was a single-step hydroplane powered by a 250-horsepower Sterling engine and designed by Christopher Columbus Smith, the founder of Chris-Craft.

-The race was run annually after being part of the Gold Cup, and later became known as the APBA Challenge Cup then APBA Gold Cup.
+Detroit subsequently hosted major hydroplane races under a series of event names and trophies, including the APBA Gold Cup.

-Starting in 1963, the Gold Cup race location was determined by the city with the highest financial bid, rather than by the yacht club of the winning boat.
-Since 1980, Detroit has hosted the Gold Cup race 30 times, including every year from 1990 through 2014, and from 2016 through 2018.
-From 1990 to 2014 the Detroit River Regatta Association (DRRA) hosted the APBA Gold Cup.
-When the DRRA announced in 2015 that it couldn't continue hosting the Gold Cup, the Spirit of Detroit Hydrofest was formed and obtained a multi-year sponsorship from UAW-GM.
-In 2019, promoters in Detroit elected not to host the Gold Cup and the leaders of the Madison Regatta won the bid for the right to hold the Gold Cup.
+Beginning in 1963, the location of the Gold Cup race was determined by bids from host cities rather than by the yacht club represented by the previous year's winning boat.
+Between 1982 and 2018, Detroit hosted the Gold Cup 30 times, including annually from 1990 through 2014 and again from 2016 through 2018.
+From 1990 through 2014, the Detroit River Regatta Association (DRRA) hosted the APBA Gold Cup.
+When the DRRA announced in 2015 that it could not continue hosting the Gold Cup, the Spirit of Detroit Hydrofest was organized with a multiyear sponsorship from UAW-GM.

+The 2018 APBA Gold Cup was the last H1 Unlimited race held in Detroit.
+In 2019, Detroit promoters elected not to host the Gold Cup, and the organizers of the Madison Regatta won the bid to hold it.
+Detroit Hydrofest continued that year without H1 Unlimited, featuring Grand Prix and other piston-powered hydroplanes sanctioned by the Hydroplane Racing League.
+Although organizers announced plans to return in 2025, no Detroit event appeared in H1 Unlimited's 2025 results, and Detroit was not on the series' 2026 schedule.